Strayfade/handheld/README.md

 ### ***IMPORTANT***
 This project is very much a **work-in-progress**!
 Things could change, parts could be added or removed, and documentation could change in the future!
 This is by **no means** a finished product.

+When this project is finished, better assembly instructions will be made.
+Right now, this project is incomplete and should only be used as reference material.

 ### Parts List
 Required:
  - **Raspberry Pi 3 B+** (with microSD card)